bnfour/i3-quake-terminal/README.md

 By default, invoking the script when the associated window is visible on the screen will hide it regardless of its status.
 With `--focus-first` set, the window will be focused if it had no focus, and another subsequent invocation will hide it (assuming the focus did not move).

 #### Window title
 `--name` sets the title for the terminal emulator's window.
 It needs to be unique for the script to properly initialize.
-After script initialization (the window was shown for the first time), the title can be changed freely.
+After the window was shown for the first time, its title can be changed freely.

 #### Terminal
 `--terminal` sets the terminal emulator app to call.